Get An Offer Today, Sell In Less Than 21 days...

 We will cover five tips for selling your multi-family property in Philly!
 (We’re Buying Property 215, a family-owned real estate company with years of experience and knowledge of the real estate market.
 Buying Property 215 specializes in purchasing and selling property in the Philadelphia area and surrounding suburbs.)

 In Philadelphia, Pennsylvania, professional multi-family property buyers close faster than traditional ones and usually pay total cash.
 Standard multi-family property purchases usually require qualifications from banks, mortgage underwriting time, and property inspection time, and the buyer may not qualify.
 Usually, no commissions are paid to a buyer’s or seller’s agent, meaning thousands of dollars in savings.
 The usual commission is 3% per side, so if you sell your property for $200,000, you will have to pay $12,000 in commissions alone!
 Local multi-family property buyers also may not charge transaction fees; if they do, they are deficient compared to the commission or closing costs you would have to pay otherwise.
 They also provide mail-away conclusions, which is lovely for out-of-state owners.

 Check the Lease

-You risk turning off a buyer if your documents aren’t ready for review and in good order when selling your multi-family property in Philadelphia.
+When selling your multi-family property in Philadelphia, you risk turning off a buyer if your documents aren’t ready for review and in good order selling your multi-family property in Philadelphia.
 Your bookkeeping records must be up to date.
-Your yearly net operating expenses will be of much interest, outlining all costs associated with the property, as well as the income from the rentals.
-This report allows buyers to compare your properties with others quickly and if it is worth delving further into the transaction.
-Provide any paperwork that reveals regular maintenance, repairs, and warranties that may still be valid, which hold value to the buyer.
-You’ll also want to include documents showing the roof’s age and the major systems, such as heat or air, and the appliances in the units.
+Your yearly net operating expenses will be exciting, outlining all costs associated with the property and the income from the rentals.
+This report allows buyers to quickly compare your properties with others and determine if it is worth delving further into the transaction.
+Provide any paperwork that reveals regular home maintenance, repairs, and warranties that may still be valid and hold value to the buyer.
+You’ll also want to include documents showing the roof’s age, the major systems, such as heat or air, and the appliances in the units.